 - Danubiana Meulenstein Art Museum

-Kick off your sightseeing in Bratislava at Five Points Coffee, a cozy café which serves some really nice coffee and tea and has a nice selection of pastries and sandwiches.
+Kick-off your one day of sightseeing in Bratislava at Five Points Coffee, a cozy café which serves some really nice coffee and tea and has a nice selection of pastries and sandwiches.

 2. Bratislava Castle